vlappdev/task-manager-hooks/z-notes.md

 009 - added functionality delete task and separated data 010 - fixed card index when we add card
 011 - fixed color of task priority
-012 - moved all functionalities to Daschboard and changed structure of data
+012 - moved all functionalities to Daschboard and changed structure of data 013 - fixed add card